hucebot/prescyent/docs/get_started.md

 Please look into the `examples/` directory to find common usages of the library
 We use tensorboard for training logging, use `tensorboard --logdir {log_path}` to view the training and testing infos (default log_path is `data/models/`)

-For example to run the script for mlp training on teleopIcub dataset use this in the enviroment where prescyent is installed:
+For example to run the script for mlp training on teleopIcub dataset use this in the environment where prescyent is installed:
 ```bash
 python examples/mlp_icub_train.py
 ```